rthaut/gulp-browser-i18n-localize/README.md

 Default: `/__MSG_([\S]+)__/gi`

-Description: Specifies the regular experssion used to find `__MSG_ + messageName + __` strings.
-This regular experssion should include one capture group that will contain the actual message name.
+Description: Specifies the regular expression used to find `__MSG_ + messageName + __` strings.
+This regular expression should include one capture group that will contain the actual message name.

 #### regexMethods